lesnitsky/howtodothisinflutter/README.md

 # How to do this in Flutter?

-Cheat sheet for react-native developers.
+Cheet sheet for react-native developers.

 > Built with [mdx](https://mdxjs.com/) and [nextjs](https://nextjs.org/)